jimhigson/oboe.js-dissertation/markdown/3_Background.md

 The historic lack of streaming for data fetched using XHR stands incongruously with the browser as a platform in which almost every other remote resource is interpreted progressively.
-Examples include progressive image formats, html, svg, video, and Javascript itself (script interpretation starts before the script is fully loaded).
+Examples include progressive image formats, HTML, SVG, video, and Javascript itself (script interpretation starts before the script is fully loaded).

 The progress event is supported by the latest version of all major